 What to pack for Munich in winter

-If you’re visiting Munich during the winter months, here are a few winter-weather essentials we recommend to help combat the cold:
+If you’re visiting Munich during the winter months, we’ve got an entire packing list for winter in Europe.
+Here is a taste of a few winter-weather essentials we recommend to help combat the cold:

 - Boots – Munich’s scenery is gorgeous in winter, which means you’ll likely be spending a fair deal of time outdoors.
 Pack a pair of rainproof boots that will keep your feet warm, dry and happy.